bresilla/presentation_work/mywork.md

 Future-future plans:

 1. Marie Curie Individual Fellowship (or) The crazy idea European project (Bru knows)
-2. Second semester of my robotics program
+2. Second semester of my robotics program and **maybe** enroll in another degree just oriented in AI and DeepLearning
 3. Talk to Marco if they want to implement their algorithm with AI
 4. Write the thesis